 - connecting to the modem using telnet, and issuing the ‘adslctl configure –mod snr X’ or command.

-Of all the methods, by far the easiest is to purchase one of the new Billion 7800DXL or Billion 8800NL modem routers (or the older 7800N model).
+Of all the methods, by far the easiest is to purchase a Billion modem router.
 These incorporate a very simple target SNR margin adjustment page (and full instructions are provided on our dedicated Billion 7800DXL, Billion 8800NL and Billion 7800N pages).

 Target SNR margin adjustment with these modems is very simple, and the modems store the SNR settings even when they have been switched off.

-If you’re considering replacing your existing modem, the Billion 7800DXL and Billion 8800NL models are perfect for broadband users wanting to get the very highest speeds from their broadband connection and we strongly recommend them.
+If you’re considering replacing your existing modem, Billion models are perfect for broadband users wanting to get the very highest speeds from their broadband connection and we strongly recommend them.

 DGTeam has develop custom firmware with SNR margin adjustment